mesonbuild/meson/docs/markdown/Contributing.md

    into `run_unittests.py`.
- - Must be registered with the [FeatureChecks framework](Release-notes-for-0.47.0.md#feature-detection-based-on-meson_version-in-project) that will warn the user if they try to use a new feature while targetting an older meson version.
+ - Must be registered with the [FeatureChecks framework](Release-notes-for-0.47.0.md#feature-detection-based-on-meson_version-in-project) that will warn the user if they try to use a new feature while targeting an older meson version.
  - Needs a release note snippet inside `docs/markdown/snippets/` with a heading and a brief paragraph explaining what the feature does with an example.